JanHerca/urantiapedia/output/wikijs/en/article/John_B_Parkinson/The_astronomical_secrets_of_the_sky.md

 The passage in _The Urantia Book_ that is that key is from Paper 41, “The Physical Aspects of the Local Universe”:

 > Ten Supreme Power Centers of the fifth order are assigned to each of Nebadon’s primary subdivisions, the one hundred constellations.
 In Norlatiadek, your constellation, they are not stationed on the headquarters sphere but are situated at the center of the enormous stellar system which constitutes the physical core of the constellation.
-On Edentia there are ten associated mechanical controllers and ten frandalanks who are in perfect and constant liaison with the near-by power centers. ([UB 41:1.4](/en/The_Urantia_Book/41#p1_4))
+On Edentia there are ten associated mechanical controllers and ten frandalanks who are in perfect and constant liaison with the near-by power centers. (<a id="a62_493"></a>[UB 41:1.4](/en/The_Urantia_Book/41#p1_4))

 When we think of the dozens, if not hundreds, of potential passages that would unlock these mysteries, you naturally wonder why this one?
 The three keywords above are “huge star system,” which tells us that the sky of the constellation Edentia is in a cluster of stars.
 The next questions are: what type of star cluster and which?